2factorauth/twofactorauth/EXCLUSION.md

 # TwoFactorAuth.org excluded categories and websites

-Below is a list of categories and websites that we've opted out from listing on TwoFactorAuth.org.
+Below is a list of categories and websites that we, [the collaborators](https://github.com/orgs/2factorauth/teams/collaborators/members), have opted to not list on TwoFactorAuth.org.

-Apart from the reasons stated below, these exclusions are also intended to prevent TwoFactorAuth.org from being added to any professional or academic web filters, where automatic addition of sites supersedes human checks during which the goal of our project would be weighted higher than the link to a potentially questionable site.
+One of the primary concerns we seek to address with these exclusions is professional and academic web filters.
+We believe that the service that this site provides should be as accessible as possible, to help as many people as possible, in as many environments as possible.
+Dynamic web filters can block websites based solely on the existence of keywords which could lead to this service being filtered for mentioning or linking out to categories of websites that web admins have deemed unacceptable for their domain.
+While we believe that every site should make an effort to protect their users (which often includes enabling Two Factor Authentication), we also believe that accessibility to this list for all has more value than listing every possible site and service.

 If you want to make a copy (fork) of our site to list any of these sites you're welcome to do so as long as you comply with our [license](LICENSE).